-While mesothelioma life expectancy is innately tied to prognostic and histopathological factors, a patient’s eligibility to undergo aggressive treatment is also tied to his/her ability to manage the side effects associated with these therapies.
-In many cases, patients who integrate holistic therapy and alternative methods of cancer treatment into traditional therapy regimens have lived far longer than their original prognosis dictated.
+While a mesothelioma patient’s life expectancy is innately tied to prognostic and histopathological factors, a patient’s eligibility to undergo aggressive treatment is also tied to his or her ability to manage the side effects associated with these therapies.
+In some cases, patients who integrate holistic therapy and alternative methods of cancer treatment into traditional therapy regimens have lived beyond their original prognosis.

 Generally speaking, older mesothelioma patients have a shorter life expectancy.
-This is due in part to the relationship between a patient’s age and their overall health, the extent of the disease, and eligibility for aggressive treatment than the actual age of the patient, it is nevertheless important as doctors attempt to formulate a treatment protocol for each individual.
+This is due in part to the relationship between a patient’s age and their overall health, the extent of the disease, and their eligibility for aggressive treatment.
 In a study of 167 mesothelioma patients, those diagnosed at the age of the 65 years and younger had a median life expectancy of 359 days.
 Those diagnosed between the ages of 65 and 74 years had a medial survival period of 242 days.
 Patients over the age of 75 diagnosed with malignant pleural mesothelioma had a median life expectancy of 112 days.